 1 large onion, diced

 1/4 teaspoon dried basil leaves

 2 eggs, well beaten

 Saute zucchini and onions in butter in a large skillet for 6-8 minutes or until tender.
 Some liquid is OK but if your zucchini puts off a lot of liquid (say more than 1/4 cup), pour off excess.
 Stir in parsley flakes, salt, pepper, garlic powder, oregano and basil*.
 Remove from heat and add eggs, cheese and mustard; stir gently to mix.

 Separate dough into 8 triangles.
 Place in ungreased 10-inch pie plate or 11-inch quiche pan; press over bottom and up sides to form crust.
 Firmly press perforations to seal.
 Pour zucchini mixture evenly into crust-lined pie plate.

-Bake at 375 degrees for 18 to 22 minutes or until knife inserted near center comes out clean.
+Bake at 350 degrees for 25-30 minutes or until mostly set.
 If necessary, cover edge of crust with strips of foil during last 10 minutes of baking to prevent excessive browning.
-Let stand 10 minutes before serving.
+Remove from oven and let stand, uncovered, for 15 minutes for pie to set up completely before serving.

-*I add more salt, garlic and oregano and don’t get bent out of shape if I’m out of basil.
+*I usually add a little more salt, garlic and oregano and don’t get bent out of shape if I’m out of basil.

 While sharing links to South Your Mouth © 2011 is welcomed and encouraged (please and thank you!), do not copy/paste full recipes to any social media (Facebook, etc.), blogs or websites without express written consent.
 Unauthorized use of content and photos from South Your Mouth © 2011 is a violation of both the federal Digital Millennium Copyright Act (DMCA) and copyright law.